Knee Pain from Weightlifting: (A Helpful Guide for Lifters)

 Root Cause #1: Chronic Inflammation

-Chronic inflammation is a state where the inflammatory process that enables the body to heal injured muscle, tendon, and ligament is not working, and the body is no longer able to heal on its own.
+Chronic inflammation is a state where the inflammatory process that enables the body to heal injured muscles, tendons, and ligaments is not working, and the body is no longer able to recover on its own.
 In this case, it leads to chronic knee tendonitis.
 Left untreated, chronic inflammation in the knee becomes degenerative and leads to irreversible deterioration of the knee joint.

 • Lunges (Walking Lunges, Reverse Lunges)